pupilfirst/wd101-scripts/numbers-booleans-objects/add-update-delete-objects/README.md

-# Script
+# Text

-We've already learned that, the **properties** are the most important part of any JavaScript object.
-Properties are the values associated with an object.
+We already know that, the **properties** are the most important part of any JavaScript object.
+They are the values associated with an object.

-And in this lesson, we will learn to add, update and delete properties of an Javascript Object.
+Here, we will learn to add, update and delete properties of an Javascript Object.

 ### Adding New Properties
 There’re a few ways to add properties to an object in JavaScript.
 You can add new properties to an existing object by simply giving it a value.